-On 26 February 2019, following an early-stage minority equity investment, the Issuer agreed on a close collaboration with Switzerland-based SEBA Crypto AG ("SEBA").
-Founded in April 2018, and headquartered in Zug, SEBA is a pioneer in the financial industry, building a progressive technological bridge between the traditional and the digital asset worlds.
+On 26 February 2019, following an early-stage minority equity investment, the Issuer agreed on a close collaboration with Switzerland-based SEBA Bank AG ("SEBA").
+Founded in April 2018 and initially named SEBA Crypto AG, and headquartered in Zug, SEBA is a pioneer in the financial industry, building a progressive technological bridge between the traditional and the digital asset worlds.
 The Issuer has entered into a partnership with SEBA to take advantage of its innovative platform and capabilities in order to provide the Issuer's clients with access to leading-edge solutions in the area of digital assets to meet an increasing demand.
 Through this partnership the Issuer extended its service range, providing storage, transaction and investment solutions for digital assets.